byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 TridyDB expects a kind of schema to foster it's capabilities and make it useful in a way that is as generalized as possible, but not so generalized that it can't offer anything over directly working with JSON, YAML, or similar.
 As part of this compromise, Tridy works with self-contained units of information that are collectively termed as **modules**.
 What actually makes a module a module is outlined in the list below:

 1. At a minimum, every module should (but is not required to) have of an array of strings that each individually form the module's **tags**.
-2. In reality, a module may also have a **free** data structure, and a **tree** data structure.
+2. In reality, a module may also have a **free** data structure, a **tree** data structure, and a **type** specifier.
 3. A module should contain no other data items at the root of the module, not even metadata.
 4. All identification of the module by TridyDB for queries must be done using tags located inside the tags array.
 TridyDB will not consider anything else.
 5. A module may have zero to many tags, as an array of strings.
 6. Tags have no requirements to be unique, but they may be made unique by design.
-7. Tags are strings that may *only* contain lowercase letters, uppercase letters, numbers, dashes, or underscores.
+7. Tags are strings that may *only* contain lowercase letters, uppercase letters, numbers, dashes, underscores, or periods.
 8. *All* data that is organized in an arbitrary fashion must be stored under the free data structure.
 This should include an application's usable data.
 9. There are no rules for how the free data structure should be composed, and it can be a primitive type, an array type, a mapped type, or any combination of all three.
 It is an application's job to control the schema or format of it.
 10. *All* modules which are nested under the current module must be stored under the tree data structure, which must itself be an array.
 11. A module may have zero to many nested modules inside the tree data structure.
 12. Modules may recursively nest other modules to no limit in depth or number of modules otherwise.
+13. A module may use a type specifier to act solely as the key used by the module, in some circumstances, at a higher-level, as in the parent module.
+14. A type specifier can be a string of any composition, but also *must* be a string.
-13. The keys used as identifiers may change depending on the application (TridyDB allows renaming these via. arguments).
+15. The keys used as identifiers for these data structures may change depending on the application (TridyDB allows renaming these via. "alias" arguments).

 Every module in an instance of Tridy is also a descendant of the **root module**, of which there is only one, and which is always used as a reference point for Tridy statements.
 Essentially, the root module is also equivalent to the entire database and its contents since nothing can exist outside of it.
 Thus, throughout this manual, what is referred to as the Tridy **database** is interchangable with the root module.